-Illustration of Correct Placement I-gel[TM] Airway (Size 4 Shown)
+Illustration of Correct Placement I-gelTM Airway (Size 4 Shown)

-To prepare the I-gel[TM] Airway:
+To prepare the I-gelTM Airway:

-- Open the package and take out the protective cradle containing the device. - Remove the accessory pack containing the lubricant and airway support strap from the protective cradle and place the support strap aside. - Open the lubricant and place in cradle. - Grasp the I-gel[TM] along the integrated bite block and lubricate the back, sides and front of the cuff with a thin layer of lubricant. - When lubricant is applied take care to avoid the introduction of lubricant in or near the ventilation portal in the airway.
+- Open the package and take out the protective cradle containing the device. - Remove the accessory pack containing the lubricant and airway support strap from the protective cradle and place the support strap aside. - Open the lubricant and place a small amount in the OG suction port and the remainder in the cradle.
+Preload OG tube into suction port. - Grasp the I-gelTM along the integrated bite block and lubricate the back, sides and front of the cuff with a thin layer of lubricant. - When lubricant is applied take care to avoid the introduction of lubricant in or near the ventilation portal in the airway.

-Approved 9/9/20, Effective 1/15/21, replaces all prior versions PROTOCOL 2E: Supraglottic Airways - Adult & Pediatric, cont.
+Approved 9/14/22, Effective 1/16/23, replaces all prior versions PROTOCOL 2E: Supraglottic Airways - Adult & Pediatric, cont.

-- Grasp the lubricated I-gel[TM] firmly along the integrated bite block (tube portion of the device).
-Position the device so that the I-gel[TM] cuff outlet is facing toward the chin of the patient.
-(Figure 1) - The patient should be in the "sniffing" position, with head extended and neck slightly flexed forward.
+Grasp the lubricated I-gelTM along the integrated bite block (tube portion of the device).
+Position the device so that the I-gelTM cuff outlet is facing toward the chin of the patient.
+(Figure 1)

+The patient should be in the "sniffing" position, with head extended and neck slightly flexed forward.
 If cervical injury is suspected, use modified "jaw thrust" instead of any flexion at the neck.
-The chin should be gently pressed down/inferior before proceeding to insert the I-ael[TM].
+The chin should be gently pressed down/inferior before proceeding to insert the I-gelTM.

 Introduce the leading soft tip into the mouth of the patient in a direction toward the hard palate.

-- Glide the device downwards and backwards along the hard palate with a continuous, but gentile push until a definitive resistance is felt.
-(Figure 2) - WARNING: Do not apply excessive force on the device during insertion.
-It is not necessary to insert your fingers or thumbs into the oral cavity of the patient during insertion of the device.
-If there is resistance during insertion, a 'jaw thrust' and slight rotation of the device is recommended. - At this point, the tip of the device should be located into the upper esophageal opening and the cuff should be located against the laryngeal framework.
+Glide the device downwards and backwards along the hard palate with a continuous, but gentile push until a definitive resistance is felt.
+(Figure 2)

+WARNING: Do not apply excessive force on the device during insertion It is not necessary to insert your fingers or thumbs into the oral cavity of the patient during insertion of the device.
+If there is resistance during insertion, a 'jaw thrust' and slight rotation of the device is recommended.

+At this point, the tip of the device should be located into the upper esophageal opening and the cuff should be located against the laryngeal framework.
 The incisors should be resting on the integrated bite block.
+(Figure 3)

-(Figure 3) - Confirm proper position by auscultation of epigastrium and chest and observing physiologic changes.
-Waveform capnography is not required though strongly recommended for ongoing ventilation and perfusion assessment. - Preload NG tube in the side port after I-gel is in place, advance to appropriate position, apply suction to decompress the stomach.
-(Figure 4) - Secure the tube with strap provided.
-(Figure 5)
+Confirm proper position by auscultation of epigastrium and chest and observing physiologic changes.
+Waveform capnography is not required though strongly recommended for ongoing ventilation and perfusion assessment.

+Once I-gelTM is in place advance OG to appropriate position, apply suction to decompress the stomach and secure the tube with strap provided.
+(Figure 4)

-Approved 9/9/20, Effective 1/15/21, replaces all prior versions PROTOCOL 2E: Supraglottic Airways - Adult & Pediatric, cont.
+Approved 9/14/22, Effective 1/16/23, replaces all prior versions PROTOCOL 2E: Supraglottic Airways - Adult & Pediatric, cont.

-Removal of the I-gel[TM] Airway:
+Removal of the I-gelTM Airway:

 - 1. Ensure suctioning equipment is ready, roll patient onto left side - 2.
-Carefully remove I-gel[TM] airway with gentle, but firm traction.
-Suction as needed. - Insert an oropharyngeal or nasopharyngeal adjunct, as needed Protocol Title: I-gel[TM] Airway Placement Procedure - 4.
+Carefully remove I-gelTM airway with gentle, but firm traction.
+Suction as needed. - 3.
+Insert an oropharyngeal or nasopharyngeal adjunct, as needed Protocol Title: I-gelTM Airway Placement Procedure - 4.
 Continue ventilations with a BVM at 10-15 LPM flow, as needed or place on non-rebreather mask at 10-15 LPM - 5.
 Document time of removal and ongoing vitals